TwinLizzie/NGnoidTV/NGNUITY.md

 ### On Fascism, Human Nature and Post-Humanism

 Is human nature fundamentally evil and doomed to be corrupted?
 Yes, and I'll explain why.
 Let's pretend that only a tiny minority of human beings fit the violent, conquering, psychopathic, selfish 'bad apples' category.
 How can a single apple, spoil the rest of the ones in the bucket?

 Violence is far more effective that non-violence.
-If even just a small number of human beings turn out to be violent egomaniacs, this can still force everybody else to put their guards up and arm themselves in order to defend against said violent egomaniacs.
+If even just a small number of human beings turn out to be violent egomaniacs, this can still trigger a reaction causing everybody else to put their guards up and arm themselves in order to defend against said violent egomaniacs.

-Evil breeds more evil.
+Most evil tends to come about as a reaction against evil.
+True evil is linked to sadism, and is rarely a vengeful overreaction against lesser evils, but rather, a genuine enjoyment of watching other people suffer.
 Hatred breeds more hatred.
 And the more evil and hatred is bred, the more distrust is created across human societies.
-Children don't usually grow up instinctively distrusting everybody else around them and thinking the worst of them.
+Children can be pretty reactionary, but children don't usually grow up instinctively distrusting everybody else around them and thinking the worst of them.
 It is only as a result of repeated negative experiences and encounters that people wind up jaded, cynical and oftentimes paranoid about their fellow man.
+Bad parenting produces the same outcomes.

 Take the hoarding of toilet paper and food, for instance.
 This is a classical Game Theory phenomenon we've had the fortune to observe throughout the Covid19 pandemic of the 2020s.
 If the person at the front of the queue is hoarding toilet paper and food, that means there's less toilet paper and food available for the person at the back of the queue.